Close Menu

 CAN YOU CHANGE YOUR REPRESENTATIVE PAYEE?

-A beneficiary may want to change their payee if the beneficiary finds a person or organization that better fits their needs.
+A beneficiary may want to change their payee if they find a person or organization that better fits their needs.
 They may also want to change their payee if they think their payee is misusing their SSA benefits.
-Likewise, if you think your payee is unable to manage your benefits or is not following SSA payee rules, then you should request that the SSA appoint you a new payee.
+Likewise, if you think your payee is unable to manage your benefits or is not following SSA payee rules, then you should request the SSA appoint you a new payee.

 The SSA has a preference list for for those who they think will be the best payees.
-SSA can choose not to follow its order of preference if SSA decides it is in the beneficiary’s overall best interest to choose someone lower on the list.
-Below please find SSA’s preference list.
+SSA can choose not to follow its order of preference if they decide it is in the beneficiary’s overall best interest to choose someone lower on the list.
+Below find SSA’s preference list:

 PAYEE PREFERENCE LIST FOR ADULTS